opentelekomcloud-docs/enterprise-router/umn/source/enterprise_routers/viewing_an_enterprise_router.rst

 You can also view other information about the enterprise router, including:

 -  Attachments, such as their name, type, and attached resources.
-For details, see :ref:`Viewing Details About an Attachment <er_01_0021>`.
+For details, see :ref:`Viewing an Attachment <er_01_0021>`.
 -  Route tables, such as the default route table and custom route tables.
 For details, see :ref:`Viewing Route Tables <er_01_0027>`.
 -  Tags.
 For details, see :ref:`Viewing a Tag <er_01_0053>`.